 Borax is used in the process of making boric acid, but there is a tremendous chemical difference between the two.
 Borax is a naturally occurring mineral, though of course, that doesn’t make it inert or safe either.
 Arsenic is a naturally occurring metalloid but it isn’t safe for human use.
 Natural doesn’t always mean safe.

-At the same time, the studies used to back up the safety (or danger) of borax often use boric acid or are ambiguous about which was used.
+At the same time, the studies used to back up the safety (or danger) often use boric acid or are ambiguous about which was used.

-The product safety data on Borax also combines borax and boric acid, and it is unclear which substance the various warnings pertain to, but they list cautions like:
+The product safety data also combines borax and boric acid, and it is unclear which substance the various warnings pertain to, but they list cautions like:

 This product is white, odorless, crystalline powder.
 Direct contact with eyes may cause severe irritation with redness, pain, blurred vision, and possibly corneal injury.
 Repeated or prolonged excessive exposure with skin can result in irritation.